 You don’t need to master English as a native speaker to write excellent scientific papers.
 It is more important to make your research easy to grasp.

-Want to write better papers?
-Learn how.
+Want to write papers that get accepted?
+Here’s how.

 Do you know what editors want to read in cover letters and what the absolute no-goes are?
 Nature Astronomy editor Dr. Paul Woods shares his insights.

 Drama theory in a scientific paper?
 Oh yes.
 Characters, setting, tension, climax, resolution, … - here are all the story elements that should also be present in a paper.

 Discover the essential story elements you need for excellent scientific writing.